SparkPost/support-docs/articles/faq/difference-between-starter-and-premier.md

 description: "The Starter plans are low-cost plans that make it easy for new or low-volume senders to get started.
 They include many of SparkPost’s great features, but some features are limited in order to keep costs low.
 See the chart below for a list of current feature limitations.
 The Premier plans are robust email packages for high-volume senders that include additional features to facilitate and manage sending large volumes of email."
 ---

-## What is the difference between a “Starter” plan and a “Premier” plan?

 The **Starter** plans are low-cost plans that make it easy for new or low-volume senders to get started.
 They include many of SparkPost’s great features, but some features are limited in order to keep costs low.
 See the chart below for a list of current feature limitations.

 The **Premier** plans are robust email packages for high-volume senders that include additional features to facilitate and manage sending large volumes of email.